m0b1d3v/vrclc/README.md

 ## How to install

+There are three required files that can be downloaded from the [releases page](https://m0b1.dev/git/vrclc/releases):
+- Animation controller
+- Menu parameters
+- TouchOSC configuration

 ### Remap game console controller input on Steam for VRChat

 We want to remove all default Steam controller bindings so we can use them to operate VRCLens.